 Going back to the Koya Tofu, I really like this ingredient as it naturally has a long shelf life and it can be cooked very quickly.
 When I was a child, I learnt that Koya Tofu was made by accident in the mountains during the winter when someone left the tofu out in the cold and it got frozen.
 When you freeze tofu, the water in the tofu turns into ice and if you melt it, the little ice particles will create a hole in the tofu and make it into a sponge!
 Therefore the name is Koya ("高野" highland or mountain) , or some say it came form the word "氷" (read "Kouri" meaning "ice") because it was 'iced tofu".

 Anyhow!
 This is one of the most popular vegan ingredients and it is often served to the monks at temples.

 There is another recipe I'd like to share where you fry this but today, I'm going to introduce the most common way of serving this with the Dashi broth.

 If you haven't noticed yet, it is VERY hard to be a vegan in Japan because many dishes call for Dashi broth which uses bonito flakes.
 The broth from Kombu kelp and bonito flakes are the base for many dishes, so if you ask the chef to make vegan dishes they will have to prepare a separate broth from scratch.

-I have been teaching how to make a "cold brewed" vegan Dashi broths for many years now and I use this a lot in my Japanese cooking classes.
-It is basically swapping the bonito with dried shiitake mushrooms.
+I have been teaching how to make a "cold brewed" vegan Dashi broths for many years and I use this a lot in my Japanese cooking classes.
+We basically swap the bonito with dried shiitake mushrooms.

 The Koya Tofu dish can be served hot, room temperature or chilled.
 I do like the cold dish during the hot summer.
 It is really easy to prepare and also can make a batch up front and serve in small amounts as a side dish.